ForceManBits/My-Configs-Hyprland/README.md

 # My-Configs-Hyprland
-A repo to storage all of my hyprland configs in case i needed for a future installation.
+A repo to storage all of my hyprland configs in case i need for a future installation.